-If you just want to have a look at the code, you can simply go to the Project page and click on "Develop" and then "Browse code".
-SourceForge also has instructions for getting anonymous access to CVS.
+If you just want to have a look at the code, you can simply go to the Project page on GitHub, where you can browse through folders and files, or clone the repository.

 The host system is the system on which you build CapROS and do any development.
 The target system is the system on which you run CapROS.